aspose-words/Aspose.Words-Documentation/en/reportingservices/configure-aspose-words-for-reporting-services/document-ooxml-compliance/_index.md

 {{% alert color="primary" %}}

 By default, Aspose.Words for Reporting Services exports reports to DOCX using the ECMA376 Compliance.
 However, this behaviour may be overridden.
-There are [few approaches](/words/reportingservices/configuration-explained/) how to configure Aspose.Words for Reporting Services. **DocumentOoxmlCompliance** setting should be set to specify required ooxml compliance.
-Possible values:

-- **ECMA376** - ECMA-376 1st Edition, 2006;
-- **Iso29500_Transitional** - ISO/IEC 29500:2008 Transitional compliance level;
-- **Iso29500_Strict** - ISO/IEC 29500:2008 Strict compliance level.

-To switch to the Transitional compliance, add the following lines to the *<Extension>* element corresponding to a particular renderer:

 {{% /alert %}}

+There are [a few approaches](/words/reportingservices/configuration-explained/) to configuring Aspose.Words for Reporting Services.
+The **DocumentOoxmlCompliance** setting should be set to specify the required ooxml compliance to the following possible values:

+- **ECMA376** - ECMA-376 1st Edition, 2006
+- **Iso29500_Transitional** - ISO/IEC 29500:2008 Transitional compliance level
+- **Iso29500_Strict** - ISO/IEC 29500:2008 Strict compliance level

+To switch to the Transitional compliance, add the following lines to the *<Extension>* element corresponding to the specific renderer:

 {{< highlight csharp >}}
 <Render>